 Varenna, Italy – This Italian town is Bellagio’s little sister.
 Taking the ferry between the two towns is easy and since it runs often, you don’t have to worry much about the schedule.
 Varenna is adorable and just like Bellagio, has beautiful views over the water as well as cute streets.
 But it’s much less touristy and is often overlooked which is what makes it a great destination.

-*Tip: Spend the night in Varenna vs Bellagio (you can always take the ferry over to Bellagio when you want to tour it).
+Tip: Spend the night in Varenna at the Hotel Villa Cipressi vs Bellagio (you can always take the ferry over to Bellagio when you want to tour it).

 *This post contains affiliate links*